ULIP Vs Pension Plans

 These plans are further divided into two types — immediate annuity plans and deferred annuity plans.

 On the other hand, a deferred annuity plan is a policy where a premium is paid usually to accumulate into a corpus.
-It is then used to buy an immediate annuity plan or invest in another deferred one at its maturity.
-A life cover is available for deferred annuity plans, which provide a predefined compensation for the policyholder’s death.
+It is then used to buy an immediate annuity plan or invest in another deferred one at maturity.
+Life coverage is available for deferred annuity plans, which provide predefined compensation for the policyholder’s death.

 What are ULIPs?

-Unit Linked Insurance Plans ULIPs are life insurance policies that provide an option to invest in market-linked securities.
-The premium for a ULIP is divided into two parts, life insurance coverage, and investment.
+Unit-Linked Insurance Plans (ULIPs) are life insurance policies that offer the option to invest in market-linked securities.
+The premium for a ULIP is divided into two parts: life insurance coverage and investment.
 This way, both protection and wealth creation objectives are met.

-A ULIP allows the policyholder to choose different funds for investment based on their risk appetite.
-Equity funds, debt funds, balanced funds, liquid funds, and cash funds are some options to invest in ULIP funds.
+A ULIP allows the policyholder to choose different investment funds based on their risk appetite.
+Equity, debt, balanced, liquid, and cash funds are some options for investing in ULIP funds.

 Other than investing among a diverse range of funds, ULIP funds allow switching to amend your investment goals and include features like partial withdrawal after the mandatory lock-in tenure of five years.
 Besides wealth creation, a ULIP cover also focuses on providing death and disability benefits to the policyholder within the same premium payment.